 In its natural habitat, the Aloe Vera plant will live for over one hundred years.
 It is not a cactus species plant but its own species.

 It’s known to make the healing process faster.
 According to Wikipedia, it is used for pharmaceutical purposes.
 Inside the plant is a gel-like substance that helps with minor cuts, burns, rashes, and stings from bugs or other plants.

 Aloe Vera Plant Care

 During the summer months, you should let this plant dry out before watering again.
-When you do water be sure you soak it good.
+When you do water be sure you soak it well.
 It also produces a lot of shoots or babies from the bottom side.
-You can remove it and plant it in cactus soil for another Aloe Vera.
+You can remove it and plant it in the cactus soil for another Aloe Vera.

-Color Your World Garden Nurseries will always have this type of plant available year round.
+Color Your World Garden Nurseries will always have this type of plant available year-round.
 Need more information just click here

 There are many types of succulents to use for indoor decoration.
 These plants retain water making them water-tolerant.
 For the most part, they like dry soil and do not like fertilizers or constant care.
 Here is more information on the Types of Succulent Pictures.

 Orchids are another indoor houseplant that will bloom for months at a time.
 How to Care for Orchids.